The fight against plastic pollution in the ocean – How fishing gear makes up 70% of the problem

 Plastic pollution in the ocean – A global problem that requires action now

-If we want to reduce plastic pollution in the ocean, we must address the problem where it is greatest.
-Over 70% of the macroplastic that ends up in the ocean comes from fishing gear.
-This is not just an environmental issue – it is a crisis that affects our entire ecosystem.
+If we want to reduce plastic pollution in the ocean, we need to tackle the problem where it is greatest.
+Over 70% of macroplastics ending up in the ocean originate from fishing gear.
+This is not just an environmental problem – it is a crisis that affects our entire ecosystem.

-The global plastic production has reached an alarming level of over 400 million tons annually, used for various industrial and consumer purposes.
-A disturbing consequence of this extensive use is the enormous amount of plastic waste that ends up in our oceans.
+Global plastic production has reached an alarming level of over 400 million tonnes annually, used for various industrial and consumer purposes.
+A worrying consequence of this extensive use is the enormous amount of plastic waste that ends up in our oceans.

-At least 14 million tons of plastic end up in marine ecosystems every year, accounting for around 80% of all marine waste – from the ocean surface to the deepest ocean sediments.
-These are not just numbers on a paper – it is a reality that affects life in the ocean every single day.
+At least 14 million tons of plastic end up in marine ecosystems every year, accounting for around 80% of all marine debris – from the ocean surface to the deepest ocean sediments.
+These are not just numbers on a piece of paper – they are a reality that impacts marine life every day.

 The consequences of this uncontrolled plastic pollution are extensive and devastating:

-• Direct harm to marine species: Countless marine species fall victim to plastic waste – either by ingesting it or becoming entangled in it, leading to serious injuries and fatal outcomes.
+- Direct damage to marine species: Countless marine species fall victim to plastic waste – either by ingesting it or becoming entangled in it, leading to serious injuries and fatalities.

-• Threat to food security: Plastic pollution poses a serious threat to food security and food quality, thus affecting not only marine life but also human health.
+- Threat to food security: Plastic pollution poses a serious threat to food safety and quality, thus affecting not only marine life but also human health.

-• Climate impact: The production and waste management of plastic generate large amounts of greenhouse gas emissions, exacerbating the already severe climate changes threatening our planet.
+- Climate impact: The production and waste management of plastic generates large amounts of greenhouse gas emissions, exacerbating the already serious climate change threats to our planet.

 Fishing gear – The hidden culprit

-• 640,000 tons of fishing gear are lost in the ocean globally
+- 640,000 tons of fishing gear lost in the ocean globally

-• Millions of nets, lines, and traps become ghost gear
+- Millions of nets, lines and poles that become ghost gear

-These lost gears continue to catch fish and shellfish for years – a phenomenon known as ghost fishing.
+These lost gear continue to catch fish and shellfish for years – a phenomenon known as ghost fishing.
 It is not only an environmental problem but also a huge economic loss for fishermen.

-The solution is here – We must act now
+The solution exists – We must act now

 To address these complex challenges, there is an urgent need for:

-1. Prevention first: We must stop the loss of fishing gear before it happens, not just clean up afterwards.
+- Prevention first: We need to stop the loss of fishing gear before it happens, not just clean up afterwards.

-2. Technological solutions: Innovative products that TrapSaver™ enable the prevention of fishing gear loss and ensure that both fishing equipment and catch remain with the rightful owner.
+TrapSaver™ makes it possible to prevent the loss of fishing gear and ensure that both fishing equipment and catch remain with the rightful owner. - Global agreements: This is a transboundary problem that requires a joint, international effort to limit the catastrophic consequences.

-4. Awareness: Fishermen, authorities, and consumers must understand the extent of the problem and take responsibility.
+- Awareness: Fishermen, authorities and consumers must understand the extent of the problem and take responsibility.

 What can you do?

-Whether you are a fisherman, consumer, or simply care about the ocean, you can contribute:
+Whether you are a fisherman, a consumer or just care about the ocean, you can contribute:

 Conclusion

-Only through collaboration and committed actions can we reverse the trend and protect the oceans, food systems, our health – and the future of our planet.
-The fight against plastic pollution starts with addressing the largest source: lost fishing gear.
+Only through collaboration and commitment can we turn the tide and protect our oceans, our food systems, our health – and the future of our planet.
+The fight against plastic pollution starts with tackling the biggest source: lost fishing gear.

 At NorTrap, we have developed solutions that prevent the loss of fishing gear and ensure that both fishing equipment and catch remain with the rightful owner.
 This is not only good for the environment – it is good for the fishing industry and future generations.

-Let us together create a cleaner ocean for the future.
+Let's work together to create a cleaner ocean for the future.